Elbow Pain From Weight Lifting & Treatments

-Poor form is often attributed to causing elbow tendon injuries.
-Poor form on a bicep curls or letting the weight whip the wrist at the end of elbow extensions overwhelms the tendon.
+Lifting excessively heavy weights, performing the same gym routines everyday, and neglecting to train every muscle group are the most common causes of elbow pain.
+All these causes create a muscular imbalance and increases the strain on your joints.
+Poor form is also attributed to causing elbow tendon injuries.
+Poor form on a bicep curl or letting the weight whip the wrist at the end of elbow extensions overwhelms the tendon.
 Slow and controlled movements reduce this strain.
-Look at peoples forms as excessive motion happens at the end points during pull ups, chin ups, rows, and pulls.

 Sometimes your elbow pain will resolve itself if you rest from weight lifting for a while.
 However, just waiting for it to resolve on it's own could take months and keep you from weight lifting.
 To speed up your recovery, the at home treatment always begins with ice.
 Ice the sore muscle and tendon for 15 minutes to decrease pain and inflammation.
 Take the ice off for 15 to let the area warm up and bring blood to the injured area.
 Repeat this process several times a day.
 Some ice is good, but more is better.Stretches